Nyx3-wq/Automated-Redirect-for-robloxsoftworks.xyz/README.md

 # Automated-Redirect-for-robloxsoftworks.xyz
-Bypasses ads on sites and automatically redirects you.
+This is a tampermonkey based script to automatically bypass ads on a site called "robloxsoftworks.xyz" download tampermonkey create a new project and you are set to go!